-According to the ASI, the largest membership organization for the promotional products industry, the U.S. market for promotional products and services had grown to

-\$25.8 billion as of 2019 and includes over 40,000 firms in its member ranks.
-The industry has grown at an annual compound growth rate of 4.96% from 2009 to 2019.
-Moreover, the promotional products market is only one segment of a total addressable market of possibly up to \$387 billion based on the size of the product packaging market (\$180 billion as of 2019, according to Statista, a leading provider of market and consumer data); the loyalty incentive programs market (\$90 billion annually according to the Incentive Marketing Association, the umbrella organization for suppliers in the incentive marketplace); the printing market (\$75 billion as of 2021, according to IBISWorld, an industry research provider); and the tradeshow market (\$17 billion projected for 2021, according to MarketingCharts.com, a provider of marketing data, graphics, and analyses).
+According to the ASI, the U.S. market for promotional products exceeded \$23 billion in 2021 and includes over 40,000 businesses.
+Moreover, the promotional products market is only one segment of a total addressable market of possibly up to \$384 billion based on the size of the product packaging market (\$180 billion as of 2019, according to Statista, a leading provider of market and consumer data); the loyalty incentive programs market (\$90 billion annually according to the Incentive Marketing Association, the umbrella organization for suppliers in the incentive marketplace); the printing market (\$75 billion as of 2021, according to IBISWorld, an industry research provider); and the tradeshow market (\$17 billion projected for 2021, according to MarketingCharts.com, a provider of marketing data, graphics, and analyses).

 We believe that U.S. promotional products spending has been severely impacted by the COVID-19 pandemic.
 According to ASI, promotional product distributor sales decreased nearly 20% from \$25.8 billion in 2019 to \$20.7 billion in 2020.
 Although promotional product distributor sales increased approximately 12% from \$20.7 billion in 2020 to \$23.2 billion in 2021, they were still below the \$25.8 billion industry record set in the last full pre-pandemic year of 2019.
-We expect going forward that pent-up demand from more widespread immunity to the COVID-19 virus, the return of many significant in-person tradeshows and other industry-related opportunities, and societal reopening in general may help compensate for lower sales in prior periods.
-However, these trends may be partially offset by continued increases in expenses, due to supply chain issues including higher freight charges, raw material costs and port congestion.